mguiagous/oci-blog-fast-tracking-apcertif/README.md

   - Host name prefix

 #### Step 1b
-Provide the VCN & Subnet CIDR Blocks as well as host name prefix to be used
+Provide the VCN & Subnet CIDR Blocks as well as hostname prefix to be used

 ```
 create_vcn = true